Getting started with Python SDK

 Create an asset hierarchy

 At the top of an asset hierarchy is a root asset (for example, the oil rig).
-Each project can have multiple root assets.
+Each project can have several root assets.
 All assets have a name and a parent asset.
 No assets with the same parent can have the same name.

 To create a root asset (an asset without a parent), omit the parent ID when you post the asset to the API.
 To make an asset a child of an existing asset, you must specify a parent ID.